grokify/glip-integrations-guide/docs/dimelo_chatbot.md

 * **DD Webhook API:** Functionality that allows automatic events concerning the message’s life-cycle from Dimelo Digital Platform to be sent to a predefined url
   * Documentation:​ ​https://bit.ly/dimelo_webhook_api
-* **DD REST API:​** Dimelo Digital ‘s API which allows to retrieve data stored in it.
+* **DD REST API:​** Dimelo Digital’s API which allows to retrieve data stored in it.
   * Documentation:​ ​https://bit.ly/dimelo_REST_API

 ## Functioning